mongodb/docs/source/usage.rst

   pings sent to MMS by the agent.

-- "**Host Aliases**" shows the mapping between system hostnames and the name provided by the monitored object (e.g. ``mongod`` and ``mongos``.)
+- "**Host Aliases**" shows the mapping between system hostnames and the names provided by the monitored process (e.g. ``mongod`` and ``mongos``.)
 In most cases, hosts are automatically aliased during auto-discovery.
 If needed, you may modify and configure the alias mapping in the "Settings" section of the console.

-All of these interfaces provide a search field in the upper right corner to filter the list of objects displayed in real time.
+All of these interfaces provide a search field in the upper right corner to filter the lists in real time.

 Host Views
 ~~~~~~~~~~

-All non-arbiter monitored objects linked to in the "Hosts" section,
+Each non-arbiter processes in the "Hosts" section link to an
-link to an overview of the data collected.
-For each host, MMS provides
+overview of the data collected for that process.
+On each of these pages, MMS provides
 the following tabs:

 - "**DB Stats**," which displays charts using data provide